-First let's learn some basic vocabulary about weeds to help you choose the right course of action to take in weed control/prevention...
+First let's learn some basic vocabulary about weeds to help you choose the right course of action to take in weed control/prevention.....

-- Pre-emergent These products can applied once an area is weed free and will keep anything from growing through the soil, for a specified period of time.
-Be careful when using with seeds, including lawn areas. - Post-emergent These products can be sprayed directly on weeds and will kill them, roots and all, if the right one is chosen and used properly. - Selective These products can kill some types of weeds, but not other plants.
-Think about your lawn, you use a selective lawn weed killer to kill broadleaved weeds without killing your turf. - Non-selective These products kill all plants, period, end of story, when used properly. - Organic/Natural These products contain no synthetic chemical, and use natural ingredients to work.
-You may have to re-apply on tough weeds and product may not get a few of the tougher ones either.
-Can be any of the types above. - Synthetic/Chemical/Systemic These products contain synthetic chemicals and work well when used properly.
+- Pre-emergent these products can applied once an area is weed free and will keep anything from growing through the soil for a specified period of time.
+Be careful when using with seeds, including lawn areas. - Post-emergent these products can be sprayed directly on weeds and will kill them roots and all if the right one is chosen and used in a proper manner. - Selective these products can kill some types of weeds, but not other plants.
+Think about your lawn you use a selective lawn weed killer to kill broadleaved weeds without killing your turf. - Non-selective these products kill all plants period end of story when used properly. - Organic/Natural these products contain no synthetic chemical, and use natural ingredients to work.
+You may have to reapply on tough weeds, and product may not get a few of the tougher ones either.
+Can be any of the types above. - Synthetic/Chemical these products contain synthetic chemicals and work well when used properly.
 These can be any of the types listed above as well.

-Areas in the home landscape and which herbicides to focus on using...
+Areas in the home landscape and which herbicides to focus on using.....

-In lawn areas, utilize selective products that kill broadleaved weeds without harming turf.
+In lawn areas - utilize selective products that kill broadleaved weeds without harming turf.

-- Organic/Natural options Captain Jack's Lawnweed Brew (selective postemergent).
+- Organic/Natural options Weed Beater FE (selective post-emergent).
 Corn Gluten (non-selective pre-emergent) - Synthetic/Chemical options Weed Beater Ultra or Sedge Ender (selective postemergent).
 Weed Beater Complete (selective pre and post-emergent)

-In landscape beds, utilize these products carefully to spot spray around landscape, amongst shrubs, perennials, trees and other plants.
-DO NOT get the spray onto the plants you want to save.
+In landscape beds - utilize these products carefully to spot spray around landscape amongst shrubs, perennials, trees and other plants.
+DO NOT get the spray onto plants you want to save.

-- Organic/Natural options Captain Jack's Deadweed Brew (non-selective postemergent), or Corn Gluten (non-selective pre-emergent) - Synthetic/Chemical options BK32 (selective post-emergent) will not kill weedy grasses, we are looking at other options besides glysophate (Kleenup or RoundUp).
-Also Have Stump/Vine Killer as well.
+- Organic/Natural options Botanical Kleenup (non-selective post-emergent), or BurnOut (non-selective post-emergent), or Corn Gluten (non-selective pre-emergent) - Synthetic/Chemical options BK32 (selective post-emergent) will not kill weedy grasses, we are looking at other options besides glysophate (Kleenup or RoundUp)

-In vegetable/edible gardens, utilize organic/natural products only around edibles and be careful with pre-emergent types if you sow seeds.
+In Vegetable/Edible Gardens - utilize organic/natural products only around edibles and be careful with pre-emergent types if you sow seeds.

-Organic/Natural options - Captain Jack's Deadweed Brew (non-selective postemergent), Corn Gluten (non-selective pre-emergent AFTER seeds have sprouted
+• Organic/Natural options - Botanical Kleenup (non-selective post-emergent), Corn Gluten (non-selective pre-emergent AFTER seeds have sprouted

-In gravel/driveway/sidewalks/non-vegetative areas, utilize any type of weed killers as you will not have to worry about getting it onto plants you want to keep.
+In gravel/driveway/sidewalks/non-vegetative areas - utilize any weed killers as you will not have to worry about getting it onto plants you desire to keep.

-- Organic/Natural options Captain Jack's Deadweed Brew (non-selective postemergent) - Synthetic/Chemical options BK32 (selective post-emergent), will not kill weedy grasses - Consider using a torch, boiling water, vinegar, and other options as well, but be careful!
+- Organic/Natural options BurnOut (non-selective post-emergent) - Synthetic/Chemical options BK32 (selective post-emergent) will not kill weedy grasses

-In perimeter areas, utilize a heavier duty brush killer to manage hard-to-kill woody plants and invasive plants such as blackberry, ivy, or horsetail.
+In perimeter areas - utilize a heavier duty brush killer to manage hard to kill woody plants and invasive plants such as blackberry, ivy, or horsetail.
 Some may need multiple applications.

-- Organic/Natural Option not much but physical removal or check internet for local advice on things like vinegar (acetic acid) and other home remedies. - Chemical Option use BK32 (selective post-emergent) or Stump-Out (non-selective post-emergent)
+- Organic/Natural Option not much but physical removal or check internet for local advice on things like Vinegar and other home remedies. - Chemical Option use BK32 (selective post-emergent) or Stump-Out (non-selective post-emergent)

-Some general advice on weed control...
+Some general advice on weed control.....